angularsen/UnitsNet/README.md

 Everyone have written their share of trivial conversions - or less obvious ones where you need to Google that magic constant.

 Stop littering your code with unnecessary calculations, Units.NET gives you all the common units of measurement and the conversions between them.
-It is light-weight and thoroughly tested.
+It is lightweight and thoroughly tested.

 ### Build Targets